Resurrectionists in the United Kingdom: Commodification

-In London, late 18th-century anatomists may have delegated their grave-robbing almost entirely to body snatchers, or, as they were commonly known, resurrectionists.
+In London, by the late 18th century, anatomists may have delegated their grave-robbing almost entirely to body snatchers, or, as they were commonly known, resurrectionists.
 A fifteen-strong gang of such men, exposed in Lambeth in 1795, supplied "eight surgeons of public repute, and a man who calls himself an Articulator".
 The report into their activities lists a price of two guineas and a crown for a dead body, six shillings for the first foot, and nine pence per inch "for all it measures more in length".
 These prices were by no means fixed; the black market value of corpses varied considerably.
 Giving evidence to the 1828 Select Committee on Anatomy, the surgeon Astley Cooper testified that in 1828 the price for a corpse was about eight guineas, but also that he had paid anything from two to fourteen guineas previously; others claimed they had paid up to twenty guineas per corpse.
 Compared to the five shillings an East End silk weaver could earn each week, or the single guinea a manservant to a wealthy household was paid, these were considerable sums of money and body snatching was therefore a highly profitable business.
 Surgeons at the Royal College in Edinburgh complained that resurrectionists were profiteering, particularly when local shortages forced prices up.
 One surgeon told the Select Committee that he thought the body snatchers were manipulating the market for their own benefit, though no criticism was made of the "Anatomy Club", an attempt by anatomists to control the price of corpses for their benefit.

 Prices also varied depending on what type of corpse was for sale.
 With greater opportunity for the study of musculature, males were preferable to females, while freaks were more highly valued.
 The body of Charles Byrne, the so-called "Irish Giant", fetched about £500 when it was bought by John Hunter.
 Byrne's skeleton remains on display at the Royal College of Surgeons of England.
 Children's bodies were also traded, as "big smalls", "smalls" or foetuses.
 Parts of corpses, such as a scalp with long hair attached, or good quality teeth, also fetched good prices—not because they held any intrinsic value to the anatomist, but rather because they were used to refurbish the living.